 Gathering in a cafe after we concluded our tour at Fremantle prison.
 From left to right: Anna*, me, Anouchka, Ryo*, Linda*, Park*, Nattaporn, and the rest of Japanese students.
 Name marked with asterisk are fictitious name, as I forgot their real name.

 Other than Europeans, we also receive group of new Japanese students (although not all went into the same class as I do).
-One that I particularly get along was Ryo*.
+One that I particularly get to know well was Ryo*.
 He was a student with athletic body, who regularly compete in triathlon event (including one in Perth, about a month before he joined the class).
-His English was not very good, but compared to other Japanese students, he was always keen to interact with people other than Japanese.
+His English was not very good, but compared to other Japanese students, he was a gregarious person who always keen to interact with people other than Japanese.

 But the most significant friend who came at around this time was a fellow Indonesian from Surakarta.
 His name is Wahyu*.
 He doesn’t just attend the same college as me, but apparently also lives in the same house too!
-He occupied the room that was once belonged to Danny.
-For the first time I finally get housemate that is friendly and able to connect with me.
+He occupied the room that was once belonged to Danny*.
+For the first time I finally get housemate that is friendly.
 The fact that we share same heritage (my ancestry also came from Surakarta, and I frequently visited the place) made us get along easily.
 It was truly pleasure to be around with him.
 We frequently chatted both at home and college and he was truly a great mate.
 He truly made the atmosphere at home became more friendly.
-Shiraj sensing that I get along much better with him than Danny or Erick in the past.
+Siraj was happy that I truly have a friend at home which make the house much a better place than when Danny* and Erick* was around.

 Since I moved to higher class, the teacher also changed.
 I was no longer in Milo’s class, but instead went to another with American teacher.
 His name is Mike*.
 He is American from New Jersey who has Ukrainian and Czech ancestry.
 Contrary to my previous teachers, aside of his American accent, he was very comical and disorganized.
 He can’t even pronounce my name properly.
 During class he often made lengthy talk about issues mentioned in the book.
 He always correlated them with his personal experience, and often added some funny stories with it.
 But the problem was, he often talked too much that he overshoots the time limit.
 Often we went into lunch break, or even going home, without the teaching material fully addressed.
 For advance class students, it was no problem.
 But for beginners, he could be a really bad influence.
 Despite of his disorganized attitude, we actually like him.

 It can be said that the last few weeks of my study in Perth was a boring moment for me, when compared to when Denise was around.
 I get along easily with the Swiss French.
 They are more open and less arrogant when compared to their German compatriots.
 And they’re willing to mingle with Asians without too much problems.
 I frequently spend my lunch break with Anouchka and her boyfriend, and also Pierre*.
-He is a big fan of Nestle chocolate, especially Kit Kat.
+Pierre* is a big fan of Nestle chocolate, especially Kit Kat.
+He regularly purchased them during lunch break.

 When the new Kit Kat chunky bar was launched, he was really keen to get one sample.
 In addition, in latter weeks I often found Pierre sat together intimately with Keiko.
 I think this was the first time I see a European student could get intimate relationship with Asian.